yyfearth/coffee-script/iced.md

 This document first presents a "Iced" tutorial (adapted from the JavaScript version), and then discusses the specifics of the CoffeeScript implementation.

-(Note: we are slowly changing all instances of the word "tame" in the repository and the generated code to "iced".
-This should have little impact on ICS source in the wild, since the word "tame" only appears in your code if you're using advanced features.)

 # Quick Tutorial and Examples

 Here is a simple example that prints "hello" 10 times, with 100ms